- Global leadership in research

 The main focus on this area is on interactions and feedbacks between hydrology, ecology, and landforms and morphodynamical processes in rivers.
 There is growing concern over ecosystem resilience to climate and land use perturbations, and that could affect hydrologic processes and result in irreversible degradation.
 This requires not only the knowledge of the ecological, soil and hydrologic processes but also an understanding of the spatial and temporal scales at which they interact.
 Research topics include the impact of climate variability and human pressure on ecological interactions with hydrology, in-stream and estuarine ecology, sediment transport and erosion, rehabilitation of wetlands, and ecogeomorphologic rehabilitation of mine sites.

 For more information on this area of research, or to express your interest with a potential research supervisor, please contact Dr. Patricia Saco, Dr. Jose Rodriguez, Professor Garry Willgoose or Professor George Kuczera.

-A scholarship is available for a student to undertake a PhD in empirical an...
+A scholarship is available for a student to undertake a PhD project in the ...

 The Science and Engineering Challenge faces a challenging new future with t...

 Each year the University of Newcastle celebrates the remarkable achievement...

 Outstanding UON graduates Tan Sri Dato' Sri Ar Hj Esa Hj Mohamed and Captai...